Adam-cyber/engine-toolkit/engine/README.md

 This tool is bundled into engines and becomes the entry point.
 It is more fully explained in [the documentation](https://machinebox.io/veritone/engine-toolkit#the-engine-executable).

-- [ ] Configurable output pattern for folders and mirror it in results, errors, and output folders
+- [x] Configurable output pattern for folders and mirror it in results, errors, and output folders
+- [x] Configurable (multiple) input patterns for choose which files to process
+- [x] File checksum
+- [ ] Support files from process webhook
 - [ ] Create output log?
 - [ ] Metrics
-- [ ] File checksum
-- [ ] Support files from process webhook

 ## Development